glideapps/security-bench/tests/warehouse-management-system/SPEC.md

 * All dynamic filters **MUST** be bound params (never string concat).

+## Query parameters

+Assume that all query parameters (identifiers starting with the colon, such as `:user_id`) are supplied by the caller, and have already passed authentication (but not authorization) checks.
+So you can assume that `:user_id` is the user ID of the calling user, but it's the SQL query that must check what they have access to.

 # Remarks

 **(Optional) DB enforcement highlights (RLS + masking views)**